Thao88Bee/PoultryCenter/README.md

 ### Run Frontend Server

+In another terminal `cd` into the `frontend` folder and run `npm run dev` to start the frontend server.
 The frontend server will run on [http://localhost:5173].

   ```bash
   cd frontend